Warren Commission: Weak points of the report

-As early as the 1970s, official members of the Warren Commission questioned its work, in particular Hale Boggs who criticized the influence of J. Edgar Hoover, the historic director of the F.B.I from 1924 to 1972, who had centralized the all of the information from the F.B.I agents before synthesizing it and transmitting it to the Warren Commission.
-He campaigned for a reopening of the file considering that the director of the F.B.I had lied to the Warren commission.
-He disappeared in an unsolved plane crash in October 1972.
+As early as the 1970s, official members of the Warren Commission questioned its work, in particular Hale Boggs who criticized the influence of J. Edgar Hoover, the director of the FBI from 1924 to 1972, who had centralized all of the information from the FBI agents before synthesizing it and transmitting it to the Warren Commission.
+He campaigned for a reopening of the file considering that the director of the FBI had lied to the Warren commission.
+He disappeared in a plane crash in October 1972.